 Both undergraduate and graduate programs are characterized by strong ties with industrial partners (locally and nationally) that provide resources for students, laboratories, research projects, and ultimately career paths for our students.

-Electrical Engineering Minor – Areas of Emphasis
+Electrical Engineering Minor – four tracks available:

 - Information Systems and Science (ISS)

-- Energy Systems and Power (ESPE)
+- Power and Energy Systems (PES)